mParticle/docs/src/pages/developers/partners/firehose/index.md

    `permissions.setAllowDeviceInformation(true);`

 For a full list of possible device information, see our [JSON reference](/developers/server/json-reference#device_info).
-Note that even if you don't set this permission, the Device Identites you registered for [above](/developers/partners/firehose#2-permissions) will still be forwarded.
+Note that even if you don't set this permission, the Device Identities you registered for [above](/developers/partners/firehose#2-permissions) will still be forwarded.

 #### User Attributes

 <aside>Note, this permission was added as of version 1.8 of the Java SDK.
 If you upgrade to the latest version, you will need to update your registration response to explicitly request device information.</aside>

 mParticle data can include a dictionary of custom user attributes containing information about the user.
-By default this information will not be forwarded to your integration.
+By default, this information will not be forwarded to your integration.
 You can request access to user attributes with the following:

    `permissions.setAllowUserAttributes(true);`